 SPECIAL SESSION: 10 years ahead of the SDG7: How to achieve universal electrification by 2030?

-Providing universal access to sustainable, reliable, and affordable electricity by 2030 is one of the main targets of the Sustainable Development Goal #7.
-Latest statistics indicate that still 840 million people live without electricity and 2.9 billion people lack access to clean cooking facilities.
-Many of which are expected to live in the most remote regions and under the poorest socio-economic conditions.
-Besides more efficient and cheaper technologies, decisions support tools and appropriate framework conditions are indispensable to achieve the targets of the seventh Sustainable Development Goal.
+Providing universal access to sustainable, reliable, and affordable electricity by 2030 is one of the main objectives of the Sustainable Development Goal #7.
+The latest statistics forecasts that 840 million people currently live without electricity and 2.9 billion people lack access to clean cooking facilities; of which the majority live in the most remote regions and under challenging socio-economic conditions.
+In conjunction with more efficient and cheaper technologies, decisions support tools and appropriate framework conditions are indispensable for achieving the targets of the seventh Sustainable Development Goal.

-While significant progress has been made in recent years, especially in Central and Southern Asia, it is projected that 650 million will still lack access in 2030.
-Therefore, this special session focuses on the diverse aspects of research for providing access to electricity.
-This includes policy advice and energy sector planning tools based on geospatial and macroeconomic approaches, energy system management and planning approaches for defining cost-efficient energy supply solutions, technology research as well as empirical research highlighting acceptance of energy solutions and willingness to pay.
+While significant progress has been made in recent years, especially in Central and Southern Asia, it is projected that 650 million people will still lack access in 2030.
+Therefore, this special session addresses the myriad aspects of research for providing access to electricity.
+This includes policy advice and energy sector planning tools based on geospatial and macroeconomic approaches, energy system management and planning approaches for defining cost-efficient energy supply solutions, technological feasibility as well as empirical research highlighting acceptance of energy solutions and willingness to pay.

-This special session at the 15th SDEWES conference, taking place 2020 in Cologne, marks the decade left to achieve the ambitious targets of the Sustainable Development Goal #7.
-Therefore, this special session serves for presenting latest research findings, technological solutions, innovative planning tools, and promising approaches from both researchers and practitioners.
-This includes findings from different disciplines such as technical, economic, and social sciences and different project regions.
+This special session at the 15th SDEWES conference, taking place in Cologne in 2020, marks the decade left to achieve the ambitious targets of the Sustainable Development Goal #7.
+Therefore, a particular attention will be paid to presenting the latest research findings, technological solutions, innovative planning tools, and promising approaches from both researchers and practitioners.
+We welcome findings from different disciplines spanning the technical, economic, and social sciences as well as different project regions.
 Finally, the special session serves to discuss and formulate key areas of research to focus on in the next decade for advancing the SDG7 targets.
-The overall objective of the special session is to ignite collaboration among researchers focusing on access to electricity including transdisciplinary and interdisciplinary research.
+Our aim is to ignite collaboration among researchers focusing on access to electricity including transdisciplinary and interdisciplinary research.

 Mr. Paul Bertheau